 Overall, the new updates help to bring Minnesota trust law into the 21st century and in line with national trends that have developed since the previous changes in 1989.
 There will be greater flexibility through new or enhanced procedures like decanting, non-judicial settlement agreements, modification of trusts to correct mistakes and achieve tax objectives, the ability to create directed trusts, and the option to create “silent” trusts.

 To learn more and view the specific changes made, visit The Office of the Revisor of Statutes.
-Contact the experienced business lawyers at O’Keeffe O’Brien Lyson Foss for any trust law guidance or representation.
+Contact the experienced business lawyers at O’Keeffe O’Brien Lyson Attorneys for any trust law guidance or representation.
 Our team will be able to help you navigate through these updates and understand how these changes may impact you and your family.

 Image courtesy of Isaac Bowen/flickr.